CivicActions/guidebook/drafts/090-peopleops/onboarding-process/onboarding-process.md

 # Onboarding Process

-There are generally three people involved in the process of onboarding a new employee: the Onboarding Manager, an Admin/HR contact, and an Onboarding Buddy (previously called Mentor).
+There are generally three people involved in the process of onboarding a new employee: the Onboarding Manager, the HR Manager, and either Lauren or Emily (emdash).

 ## Schedule

-One of the first tasks assigned to new employees is to review the [Onboarding Schedule](../../010-welcome-to-civicactions/welcome.md#onboarding-process) for their first week, which typically includes several training sessions, a daily Orientation Meeting with the Onboarding Manager and a daily check-in call with the Onboarding Buddy.
+One of the first tasks assigned to new employees is to review this handbook.

 ## Tasks